mikhailknyazev/automation-samples/README.md

 aws_secret_access_key=Wb1v7OXMMYNRlNYXOGK5sPxZEXAMPLEACCESSKEY
 ```

-Remember to use the correct profile name in your terraform script [variables.tf](./sample-infra/variables.tf).
+Remember to use the correct profile name in your terraform file [variables.tf](./sample-infra/variables.tf).
 It is `automation-samples` in our case for variable `aws_profile`.

 You might also wish to update the AWS Region to use for deployment.
-It is configured in the same file  [variables.tf](./sample-infra/variables.tf) -- the `aws_region` variable -- which defaults to `ap-southeast-2`.
+It is configured in the same file  [variables.tf](./sample-infra/variables.tf) (the `aws_region` variable), it defaults to `ap-southeast-2`.

-Note: if you are changing the AWS Region to use, you will likely need to update the base `aws_ami_id`.
+Note: if you are changing the target AWS Region, then you will likely need to update the base `aws_ami_id`.
 Please see corresponding comments in file  [variables.tf](./sample-infra/variables.tf) for that variable.

 [TOC](#table-of-contents)

 ## Step 1.4.
 Create SSH Keys

-Create SSH Keys to Access the AWS EC2 instances (virtual machines).
+Create SSH Keys to access the AWS EC2 instances (virtual machines) of the  "sample Data Centre".

 For example, you can run the following command:
 ```shell